RicardoFamiliar/42Porto-Piscine/README.md

 My work during 42 Porto Piscine, October 2022! <br />
 Feel free to have a look at the codes and if you have any question you can always DM me.

+# Skills learned
+ - C
+ - Shell

-# What is the "Piscine"?
+# What is the "Piscine" At 42?
 ![Piscine](https://user-images.githubusercontent.com/117604174/204117454-aa9e45da-0aa6-47de-979b-340ed7d813d8.PNG)

 # C Piscine SHELL 00